 The technique of plant breeding is very important in reducing the inputs for crop production, for instance, water, fertilizers, and chemicals.
 Through the release of varieties that have higher NUE, WUE, and PR, the breeders are helping the farmers conserve resources, minimise costs, and promote sustainable farming methods.

 The means of selection by breeding is achieved through controlled crosses between plants carrying the desired traits to obtain offspring plants with superior features.
-These methods involve the use of natural genetic variation and conventional plant breeding systems to produce new plant types.
+These techniques of Plant Breeding involve the use of natural genetic variation and conventional plant breeding systems to produce new plant types.

 Plant propagation is done through the choosing of individual plants from the population and planting them based on some desirable characteristics like yield, disease resistance quality, etc., which is called mass selection.
 This method is quite simple and often employed to give quick responses in selection programmes to improve populations.